Twin City Model Railroad Museum: Overview

-The Twin City Model Railroad Museum is a railroad museum in Saint Paul, Minnesota, United States, which has a large display of model railroads.
 The museum has had a home in Saint Paul since 1934, where it first started as a club.
-In later years the museum established a home in the Saint Paul Union Depot, and later in Bandana Square.
+In later years the museum established a home in the Saint Paul Union Depot where it remained till its last day of operations on September 26, 1978, when the depot was shut down.
+The museum's next home was Bandana Square, a former Northern Pacific railcar repair facility that was being redeveloped as a mall.
+The museum members started building a new O-Scale layout in the space.
+In 2009, museum volunteers opened the Toy Train Division in the adjacent Chimneys Building which featured an ever-changing set of toy trains in various other scales.
 On October 16, 2015, the museum announced that it was looking for a new home.
 The museum subsequently announced it would be moving to a new location in spring of 2016.
 The museum reopened on May 17, 2016, in their new location at 668 Transfer Road, Suite 8.
 The new location is just south of the former Amtrak Midway Depot along the Minnesota Commercial railyard.